swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

     A combined AnnData object will created in your history.

-6. Next, run the **scRNAseq Cell QC** workflow on your combined AnnData object.
+**Step 6.** Next, run the **scRNAseq Cell QC** workflow on your combined AnnData object.

     This workflow plots some basic cell-level QC thresholds, and applies the QC thresholds to produce a filtered AnnData object.
 Configure thresholds as appropriate.

     {% include image.html file="/screen_cellQC_launch.png" alt="cell QC_launch" max-width="800px" %}

-7. Once it finishes running, view the report (Go to User menu > Invocations to find it).
+**Step 7.** Once it finishes running, view the report (Go to User menu > Invocations to find it).

     You’ll notice you can see each sample plotted separately in the QC plots.
 You may elect to rerun with tweaked thresholds (e.g. higher minimum counts threshold) once you've seen this output.

     {% include image.html file="/cell_qc_plot.png" alt="Cell qc quality plot" max-width="500px" %}

-8. If you are happy with the filtering thresholds, you can launch the next workflow, **scRNAseq QC to Basic Processing** to do some routine single cell calculations.
+**Step 8.** If you are happy with the filtering thresholds, you can launch the next workflow, **scRNAseq QC to Basic Processing** to do some routine single cell calculations.
 It only asks for the filtered AnnData Object (typically the last AnnData in you history, which may be named something like 'scanpy scrublet on data x')

     {% include image.html file="/screen_qc_to_basic_processing_launch.png" alt="launch basic processing" max-width="800px" %}

-9. This takes a few minutes to run.
+**Step 9.** This takes a few minutes to run.
 Once finished, return to the invocations page to see the QC to Basic Processing report, as per the single sample workflow.

     The first umap now shows the different samples that make up the data.